 Sharing technical material is the best way to attract top developers.
 They are constantly learning.
-Top developers often don’t even have time to search for jobs because they are too busy!
+Top developers often don’t even have the time to search for jobs because they are too busy!

 Stack Overflow and Github know that providing developers with constant value builds trust and makes hiring easier.
-Our team of AngularJS agents curate the latest trending news to leverage this idea.
-That simple act of curating is how we grew our audience to 12,992 Job Board Subscribers, 65,811 Linkedin Group Members, 59,929 News & 15,483 Jobs Twitter Followers.
+Our team of Angular agents curate the latest trending news to leverage this idea.
+That simple act of curating is how we grew our audience to 12,992 Job Board Subscribers, 65,811 LinkedIn Group Members, 59,929 News & 15,483 Jobs Twitter Followers.

-What’s really amazing is that 13.7% of our U.S. developers have worked at a top technology company!
+What’s really amazing is 13.7% of our U.S. developers have worked at a top technology company!
 What an audience…

 Did you know that Google values referrals more than any other method of hiring?
-Our own independent polling also shows that most angular developers found their last job opportunity through a friend.
+Our independent polling also shows that most angular developers found their last job opportunity through a friend.

 Bringing together the fragmented community by curating industry news & jobs is how AngularJobs contributes to the AngularJS community.
-How can you better serve the talent that you are trying to hire?
+How can you better serve the talent you are trying to hire?
 I will give my feedback on ideas in the comments.